Skip to main content

 • The whole process takes a few minutes.

-• It takes approximately two weeks for the clinic to receive your test results.
+• It takes a few days for the clinic to receive your test results.
 You can book an appointment on-the-spot to receive your results at Health Services.

 Bring your Medicare or Blue Cross card so we can send your sample to the lab!